 Every spring, our scaly friends will emerge from hibernation to help keep rodent populations in check.

 Snakes terrify people, though the fear is usually unfounded.
-In this post, I am going to prepare you for the upcoming warm months, when snakes become active.
-I will also offer a few recommendations for preventing snakebites, DO's and DO NOT's of snakebites, and some gear for living, working, hunting, and hiking in areas where snakes may be present.
+In this article, I am going to prepare you for the upcoming warm months when snakes become active.
+I will also offer a few recommendations for preventing snakebites, DO's and DO NOT's of snakebites, and some gear recommendations for living, working, hunting, and hiking in areas where snakes may be present.
 Nothing offered in this post can guarantee you will never be bitten by a snake.
 I mean, we aren't fortune-tellers.

 List of Venomous Snakes in the US and Canada

 Western Diamondback Rattlesnake - Crotalus atrox

 Rock Rattlesnake - Crotalus lepidus